Seagate/halon/rfc/013-recovery-coordinator.md

    event notifying the host coming up.
 6. The use of `timeout t action`.
 This should resolve to firing `action` after the specified timeout.
+7. The use of `forkSM` to fork the state machine after processing the first part of the rule.

 #### Tasks

-1. Implement concurrent (STM-like) access to the resource graph.
+1. (Optional) Implement concurrent (STM-like) access to the resource graph.
    This should support non-blocking reads of the graph, and blocking transactional writes.

 2. Implement basic syntax for local state machines.
 This would require the implementation of, approximately, `match`, `continue` and `mkRule` from